GitOutlaw/GitOutlaw/README.md

 - 👋 Hi, I’m @GitOutlaw
-- 👀 I’m interested in ...Python and Django Development-
+- 👀 I’m interested in ...Python and Django Development
 - 📫 How to reach me ...
 jnetinfo@gmail.com